duonglm38/duonglm38.github.io/_pages/about.md

 My research interest lies in the intersection of Natural Language Processing and Machine Learning.
 Recently, I have focused on the following topics: text-editing model and conversational question answering.

 ## Selected papers
-{% for post in site.articles reversed %}
+{% for post in site.selectedarticles reversed %}
   {% include archive-single.html %}
 {% endfor %}